 - Stop working – you must apply after your last day of work.

-- Gather documents – SIN, employer info, and your Record of Employment (ROE).
+- Gather documents – SIN, employer information, and your Record of Employment (ROE).

 - Apply online through Service Canada.